Contributing to Mailman 3¶

 $ python3 -m venv /tmp/mm3

-Now, activate the virtual environment and set it up for development:
+Now, in the directory containing Mailman, activate the virtual environment and set it up for development:

 Sit back and have some Kombucha while you wait for everything to download and install.